moin-dbud/CodSoft-Intetnship/README.md

    A simple chatbot that provides responses based on predefined rules.

 2. **Task 2: Face Detection and Recognition**
-   🔍 Key Features:

-Detects faces with bounding boxes and confidence scores.
-Built using Python, OpenCV, and deep learning frameworks.
+   A Face Detection and Recognition system built using Python, OpenCV, and deep learning frameworks.

 ## Repository Structure